cameronmathis/SortingAlgorithms/HeapSort/README.md

-# BubbleSort
+# HeapSort
-This the implementation of the Bubble Sort Sorting Algorithm in Java.
+This the implementation of the Heap Sort Sorting Algorithm in Java.

 ## Table of contents
 * [Algorithm details](#Algorithm-details)